Sussex youths debate solutions to climate change

 The debate will be held in the Freeman Centre at the University of Sussex at 15.00 on 11 March.
 The audience made up of researchers, politicians, business people, members of the public, and activists as well as family and friends of the debaters will be encouraged to join in the debate.
-The event can also be listened to or viewed at the debate website.

 "The debate will give all participants an insight into climate change and the multi-faceted approach required to deal with it," said Mr Andy Wilson, the event organiser and research coordinator at the Sussex Energy Group.
 "It promises to be a lively event with ample opportunity for attendees to meet with key players from local and national environmental organisations."

 The panel of judges will include:

 - Prof Robert Allison, Pro-Vice-Chancellor, University of Sussex

 - Prof John Chesshire, Chairman of the Steering Board, Sussex Energy Group